Løten Municipality: Geography

 Løten lies in the eastern part of the traditional district of Hedmarken.
-It is surrounded by Hamar Municipality to the west-northwest, Stange municipality to the west-southwest, and Elverum municipality to the east.
-Small portions of the municipality border on Åmot in the far north and Våler in the south.
+It is surrounded by Hamar Municipality to the west-northwest, Stange Municipality to the west-southwest, and Elverum Municipality to the east.
+Small portions of Løten Municipality border on Åmot Municipality in the far north and Våler Municipality in the south.
 The Hedmarksvidda moorland lies in the north.